 Violence Restraining Order vs Family Violence Restraining Order

-In the past, one of the main element that many applicants would elect to use in applying for a Violence Restraining Order is to prove that the Respondent has committed an act of abuse, namely behaving in an ongoing manner that is intimidating or offensive.
+In the past, one of the main elements that many applicants would elect to use in applying for a Violence Restraining Order is to prove that the Respondent has committed an act of abuse.

-Before the new Act came in to play, parties whom were in a prior, or existing, domestic relationship could apply for a Violence Restraining Order.
+Before the amended Act came in to play in 2016, parties whom were in a prior, or existing, domestic relationship could apply for a Violence Restraining Order.
 With the amendments, the new Act now requires parties whom were in a domestic relationship to apply for a Family Violence Restraining Order.

-In the new act, the Applicant in a Violence Restraining Order must prove that:
+In the amended act, the Applicant in a Violence Restraining Order must prove that:

 In the alternate, the Applicant must be able to prove that he or she has reasonable grounds to apprehend that the Respondent will commit any of the aforementioned acts.